Hannemit/dog_breed_classifier/README.md

 When wanting to test a particular model, we can also directly call `python src/models/test_model models/my_model` where the argument should be the path to a trained model.
 This will print out the accuracy and loss for this model on the test data.

+### Note on training
+When not using a GPU, training will be slow.
+As an example of how the code works, first set `use_existing = False` and `n_epochs = 3` in `main.py` to train a model for 3 epochs (this is also doable without GPU).
+Running `main.py` again with `use_existing = True` should now use this newly trained model to make predictions.
+Of course these predictions will be very bad, but it illustrates the flow of the code and outputs some nice images in `src/visualization`.

 ## Requirements